Marta44/Stroll-Brighton/README.md

 - "I want to use a map that autocomplete the names of the places I am looking for".
 - "I want to use a map which allows me to browse places by category".
 - "I want to see a map which provides relevant attractions and cultural places to visit".
-- "I want to use a map which shows me with a marker the location of the place I was looking for".
+- "I want to use a map which shows me with a marker and a label the location of the place I was looking for".
 - "I want to use my mobile phone to consult this website while I am strolling around the city".
 - "I want to join a social media community in Brighton where I can meet people or share my pictures".